dint-dev/cryptography/cryptography/README.md

     [issue tracker](https://github.com/dint-dev/cryptography/issues).

 ## Some things to know
-  * SHA1 and SHA2 implementations use [package:crypto](https://pub.dev/packages/crypto), which is
-    maintained by Google.
-It's very limited so we decided to write this package.
+  * SHA1 and SHA2 implementations use _package:crypto_, which is maintained by Google and limited to hash functions.
   * We wrote pure Dart implementations for X25519, ChaCha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and BLAKE2S.
 We also added support for use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (NIST elliptic curves, AES) in browsers.